It’s time to find the perfect gift for the writer in your life…but the only idea you can come up with is a pretty notebook.

 The Literary Insults Chart includes some splashes of color, so it makes great wall art… and shows off your writer’s personality, too.

-This post was updated in July 2019 so it’s more useful and relevant for our readers!
+We updated the post so it’s more useful for our readers.
 Nicole Dieker, Kelly Gurnett, Jessica Lawlor, Meryl Williams and Betsy Mikel contributed to this article.

 This post contains affiliate links.
 That means if you purchase through our links, you’re supporting The Write Life — and we thank you for that!